National Board members:

 Peter has extensive skills in business planning and the development of social enterprise and the “Not for Loss” sector including co-authoring definitive publications Social Enterprise in Australia and Cooperatives in Australia.
 As an indefatigable champion for cultural and social enterprise market based ventures with social aims Peter is looking forward to the challenges for APACTA servicing their members and building sustainability for the sector.

-Katya Lakes [MEMBER] is a senior commercial lawyer who has recently been working as a legal contractor for Jetstar Airways and Toll Holdings.
+Garrett Larson Jr. [MEMBER] is a senior commercial lawyer who has recently been working as a legal contractor for Jetstar Airways and Toll Holdings.
 She has a dispute resolution and litigation background and previously worked with the Financial Ombudsman Service and Freehills.
 She studied a Bachelor of Laws (Hons) and a Bachelor of Arts majoring in Screen Studies at Flinders University of South Australia.

 Katya has a diverse background and prior to law, Katya worked for Arts Exhibition Australia Ltd as a retail manager for international art exhibitions such as Van Gough in both Melbourne and Brisbane, China the Living Past in Adelaide and The Age of Sultan Suleyman the Magnificent exhibition in Sydney.
 She also studied oriental medicine and worked as a Shiatsu therapist for more than a decade in inner Sydney.
 Early in her vocational life Katya worked with various community organisations as a youth worker assisting homeless and aboriginal youth in Sydney’s southern and western suburbs.